Living in Sydney

 Arts and Culture

-The Powerhouse Museum develpes collections and presents exhibitions and programs that explore science, design and history; it has a reoutation as a museum that celebrates human creativity and innovation in ways that engage, inform and inspire diverse audiences.
-At the museum of Sydney, Sydney’s heritage is presented in a contempory context .
+The Powerhouse Museum develops collections and presents exhibitions and programs that explore science, design and history; it has a reputation as a museum that celebrates human creativity and innovation in ways that engage, inform and inspire diverse audiences.
+At the Museum of Sydney, Sydney’s heritage is presented in a contemporary context .

 And- most importantly for students - many of the exhibitions at these and other museums are either free or modestly priced.